We offer four fortran programs for computing zeros of Bessel functions

 GenBmic.f

-Computes the zeros of mixed , where
+Computes the zeros of , where

 Input parameters: [a,b] interval where the zeros are sought